wp-plugins/all-in-one-wp-security-and-firewall/readme.txt

 None

 == Changelog ==

+= 3.3 =
+- Added a brand new brute force prevention feature - Rename Login Page.
+This feature can be found in the new menu item called "Brute Force".
+- Modified the new unlock request feature so that the locked out user will only have to enter email address when they submit an unlock request.
+- Replaced the deprecated PHP function "mysql_list_tables" with alternative code.
+- Added warning message regarding WordPress iOS app when pingback protection feature in the firewall settings is active.
+- Added Malware scan tab and information.
+- Some minor html form and CSS corrections.

 = 3.2 =
 - Added new feature which allows users to generate an automated unlock request link via email when they get locked out because of the login lockdown feature.